 LDS scripture instructs that members can become “exceedingly rich” in material possessions through the blessings of the Church.
-“And now, because of the steadiness of the church they began to be exceedingly rich, having abundance of all things whatsoever they stood in need – an abundance of flocks and herds, and fatlings of every kind, and also abundance of grain, and of gold, and of silver, and of precious things, and abundance of silk and fine-twined linen, and all manner of good homely cloth.”
-(Alma 1:29)
+In the book of Alma, we read “And now, because of the steadiness of the church they began to be exceedingly rich, having abundance of all things whatsoever they stood in need – an abundance of flocks and herds, and fatlings of every kind, and also abundance of grain, and of gold, and of silver, and of precious things, and abundance of silk and fine-twined linen, and all manner of good homely cloth” (Alma 1:29).

 As conversion rates decline in the developed world, the Church is refocusing its growth efforts on emerging economies.
-President Nelson, only the second LDS Prophet to ever visit Kenya, used his precious time to reveal, “We preach tithing to the poor people of the world because the poor people of the world have had cycles of poverty, generation after generation.
+President Nelson, only the second LDS Prophet to ever visit Kenya, revealed, “We preach tithing to the poor people of the world because the poor people of the world have had cycles of poverty, generation after generation.
 That same poverty continues from one generation to another, until people pay their tithing.”
 At the time of his advice, Kenya’s average per capita income was approximately $1,500, with millions lacking access to safe drinking water, basic healthcare or education.

 The Prophet’s wife, Wendy Nelson, then encouraged members to “Think about something you need…what would make your life better right now?
 What are the eternal laws that govern receiving that blessing?
 What eternal law would you need to live so that you could receive that blessing?”